-Setting up a café or a restaurant
+Setting up a restaurant or a café

 Tarjoilija tarjoilee ruokaa kahdelle henkilölle ravintolassa.Image: Tussitaikurit Oy